ImTiaan/website/imtiaan-web/content/posts/fintraos-part-5-reliability-layer.md

 ### Next

 And that's the stack.
 From the kernel to the edge, we've rebuilt the primitives of finance.
 We hope this series gave you a peek behind the curtain.
-The plumbing is done—now go build something amazing.
+The plumbing is done - now go build something amazing.

 *(Stay tuned for our upcoming "Case Studies" series, where we'll walk through building a retirement contribution app using the FintraOS SDK.)*